-Finally, you have the option to buy a PC-powered VR headset.
-These headsets are the most capable on the market, providing high-end games and VR experiences with incredibly accurate location-based tracking and advanced controllers for full immersion.
+PC-powered VR headsets are generally the most capable on the market, providing high-end games and VR experiences with incredibly accurate location-based tracking and advanced controllers for full immersion.
 The catch?
-The headsets are also the most expensive available at around £400+, and require a £500+ PC to be able to power the experiences.
+The headsets are usually the most expensive available and require a powerful PC to be able to power the experiences.

 Though it may not sound like it, controllers are a very important area when it comes to picking a VR headset.
 That’s because the controllers vary depending on the system, with some offering true 1:1 positional tracking while others don’t.
 Controllers are your gateway into the virtual world, allowing you to reach out and interact with the environment, so you want them to be as accurate and comfortable as possible.

-Generally speaking, the high-end VR headsets like the Vive and Rift offer great controllers with true 1:1 positional tracking.
-PlayStation’s VR headset offers positional tracking, but it’s not quite as accurate as Oculus’ and HTC’s options.
+Generally speaking, the high-end VR headsets like the Vive Cosmos Elite offer great controllers with true 1:1 positional tracking, while inside-out tracking like that offered from the Rift S, Quest and standard Vive Cosmos is a little more unreliable.
+PlayStation’s VR headset offers basic positional tracking, but it’s not quite as accurate as Oculus’ and HTC’s options.

 Speaking of controller tracking, tracking, in general, is another important area to consider in the world of virtual reality.
-Mobile VR headsets and the majority of standalone VR headsets only offer 3DoF, compared to 6DoF on offer by more premium headsets.
+Mobile VR headsets only offer 3DoF, compared to 6DoF on offer by more premium headsets.
 3DoF means that you’ll be able to stand in place, look around, up and down, but any movement forwards, backwards, up or down won’t be tracked.

 6DoF, on the other hand, has the ability to track your location within the physical space.
-This really improves immersion as, with the Rift S, Quest and Vive, you’re able to physically walk around virtual worlds, bend down and retrieve items from the floor.
-It's also worth noting that unlike the Vive, Oculus' VR headsets don't require external sensors to provide 6DoF tracking.
+This really improves immersion as, with the Rift S, Quest and Vive Cosmos, you’re able to physically walk around virtual worlds, bend down and retrieve items from the floor.

 Resolution, refresh rate and FOV